suriyadeepan/suriyadeepan.github.io/_posts/2017-01-07-unfolding-rnn.markdown

 ![](/img/rnn/ff1.png)

 Pretty simple right?
-The input x, a vector of real numbers, is passed through multiple nodes of operations and tranformed into class probabilities that we need for classification.
+The input x, a vector of real numbers, is passed through multiple nodes of operations and transformed into class probabilities that we need for classification.

 How are recurrent neural networks different from this network?
 Why can't we draw an RNN as a DAG?